Nice to meet you.

 To get your license, you’ll need to enroll in an in-person or online real estate license school to take classes that prepare you for the licensing exam.
 The coursework covers real estate fundamentals, as well as more specialized topics such as real estate laws and contract clauses.

-TIP: Want to earn your real estate license but not sure where to start?
-Head to G2 to read unbiased user reviews on the different online real estate license school programs before you enroll.
+Tip: Want to earn your real estate license but not sure where to start?
+Head to G2 to read unbiased user reviews on the different online real estate license school software to simplify the licensing process.

 Step 2: Get certified